exonum/exonum-doc/src/architecture/consensus.md

   i.e., their computation performances do not differ much
 - The network is partially synchronous, too.
 That is, all messages are delivered in the finite time which, however, is unknown in advance
-- Each validator has an access to a local **stopwatch** to determine time intervals.
+- Each validator has access to a local **stopwatch** to determine time intervals.
   On the other hand, there is no global synchronized time in the system
 - Validators can be identified with the public-key cryptography;